tucats/ego/LANGUAGE.md

     x := compare( func(a1 bool, a2 bool) bool { return a1 == a2 }, true, false)

-This somewhat artificial example shows a function named `compare` that has a first parameter that will be a function name, and two additional paramters of unknown type.
+This somewhat artificial example shows a function named `compare` that has a first parameter that will be a function name, and two additional parameters of unknown type.
 The invocation of `compare` passes a function literal as the first parameter, which is a function that compares boolean values.
 Finally, the actual two boolean values are passed as the second and third parameters in the `compare` function call.
 The `compare` function will immediately invoke the function literal (stored in `fn`) to compare two boolean value, and return the result.

 A more complex example might be a function whose job is to sort a list of values.
 Sorting a list of scalar values is available as built-in function to the sort package, but sorting a list of complex types can't be done this way.
-You could write a sort function, that accepts as a parameter the comparision operation, and that function knows how to decide between two values as to which one sorts first.
+You could write a sort function, that accepts as a parameter the comparison operation, and that function knows how to decide between two values as to which one sorts first.
 This lets the sort function you create be generic without regard for the data types.

-## Function Recivers  <a name="funcreceivers"></a>
+## Function Receivers  <a name="function-receivers"></a>

 A function can be written such that it can only be used when referenced via a variable of a specific type.
 This type is created by the user, and then the functions that  are written to operate on that type use any variable of the type as a _receiver_, which means that variable in the function gets the value of the item in the function invocation without it being an explicit parameter.
 This also allows multiple functions of the same name to exist which just reference different types.
 For example,

     type Employee struct {                        (1)